juand-r/EMNLP-2019/README.md

 ## Methodological

+See also: Gorman, Kyle, and Steven Bedrick.
+"We need to talk about standard splits."
+ACL 2019.

 [Show Your Work: Improved Reporting of Experimental Results](https://www.aclweb.org/anthology/D19-1224.pdf)

 [Towards Realistic Practices In Low-Resource Natural Language Processing: The Development Set](https://www.aclweb.org/anthology/D19-1329.pdf)